DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 DevExpress client reporting controls use the DevExtreme localization mechanism to localize the UI and messages.

-To localize DevExpress reporting controls, go to [localization.devexpress.com](localization.devexpress.com), download the required localization JSON files and save them to the `locaization` folder within the application's `wwwroot` folder.
+To localize DevExpress reporting controls, go to [localization.devexpress.com](localization.devexpress.com), download the JSON files for the required localization and save them to the `locaization` folder within the application's `wwwroot` folder.
 After that, configure the view as described below:

 1. On the client `CustomizeLocalization` event, load the localization JSON files: